 The first milestone was contained in the Commonwealth's fiscal year 2014 capital plan.
-In the plan, EIPAS was identified and funded as an official project for the Patrick Administration.
+In the plan, EIPAS was identified and funded as an official project.
 Obtaining the funding for EIPAS is a critical step for the project to move forward.

 The second milestone achieved is that the EIPAS Request for Response (RFR) was released in December.
 The RFR is the culmination of many months of collaborative effort by staff across the EEA secretariat, including MassDEP.
 The RFR is a comprehensive document describing a five-year effort to transform the Secretariat's information management activities.
 EEA is scheduled to receive RFR responses from interested consultants on February 24th and a vendor is expected to be hired by early summer.
 The estimated value of the RFR is $30 million.

 EIPAS will provide significant benefit to all of the EEA agencies.
 Currently, EEA agencies are unable to share information efficiently and effectively as is necessary in today's world where information exchange is not only expected but required.
 EIPAS will enable all the EEA agencies to share a common technology platform, which will facilitate sharing of critical energy and environmental information.

 However, EIPAS is not simply a refresh of EEA's technology infrastructure.
 MassDEP will adopt a new way of doing business, utilizing technology to optimize the Department's resources while providing the tools to facilitate permitting at the speed of business, making the best strategic decisions on environmental enforcement, and sharing data with other agencies, the business community and members of the public.